smallrye/smallrye-llm/examples/liberty-car-booking/README.md

 ## Application requirements:
 - JDK 17 and higher
 - Maven 3.9.9 and higher
-- LangChain4j 0.33.0 or higher.
+- LangChain4j 1.0.0-beta2 or higher.
-- Testing against GPT 3.5 and 4.0 on a dedicated Azure instance (to be customized in your context).
+- Testing against GPT 4.0 on a dedicated Azure instance (to be customized in your context).

 Then you can access the application through the browser of your choice.